 This goal of this course is for students to reestablish credit for graduation after loss through failure or lack of attendance.
 Students take this course in conjunction with their regular English course.
-Students must have at least a 40 average in the course for which they are making up credit.
-Attendance is a key component; therefore, students may not exceed 4 absences per quarter.
-A student may only take this course twice.
 Students are graded on a pass/no pass system.
 Emphasis is on class work; no outside work is assigned.
 This course offers remediation in critical reading and structured writing skills.
 Students explore strategies that enrich their skills and prepare them for college, SAT, and the world of work.
 Attendance and participation are key components of the course.